 ANNA: Me too!

-MELINDA: When the sport is dancing, I’m always more interested.
+MJ: When the sport is dancing, I’m always more interested.

 SEAN: Seven Seas has a 5th volume of popular spinoff A Certain Scientific Accelerator, which features even more property damage.